blakjakau/dev.jakbox.code/readme.md

 Editing files on your local machine.

-If you're passingly familiar with Sublime or VSCode the keyboard bindings should feel like home.
+If you're passingly familiar with Sublime Text or VSCode the keyboard bindings should feel quite familiar.

 ### Key features:
 - it's super light-weight
 - it's 99% offline capable
--- (the 1% is any themes / modes not already loaded will not be available offline)
+	- (the 1% is any themes / modes not already loaded will not be available offline)
-- It supports over 100 coding languages
+- supports over 100 coding languages
 - has tabbed editing
 - common find/Regex Find/goto line
 - comment toggling